oyin-bo/autoreply/docs/11-login.md

 ## Next Steps

--   Research the specifics of BlueSky's OAuth or other authentication mechanisms.
+-   ~~Research the specifics of BlueSky's OAuth or other authentication mechanisms.~~ ✓
--   Identify and evaluate concrete libraries for both Go and Rust to handle OAuth flows and OS credential storage.
+-   ~~Identify and evaluate concrete libraries for both Go and Rust to handle OAuth flows and OS credential storage.~~ ✓
--   Draft a detailed technical spec based on this wishlist and the research findings.
 -   Create a Proof of Concept (PoC) in `go-server` and `rust-server`.

+## Implementation Plan

+Research findings and implementation guidance: **[Authentication Implementation Plan](./12-auth-plan.md)**